zanesense/ABSpider/README.md

 -----

+## 📈 Future Enhancements

+- Implement a webhook integration to export the results via a webhook
+- Add support for more file types during exports
+- Implement a proper industry-level SQLi vulnerability analysis

 ## ⚠️ Disclaimer

 This tool is designed for educational purposes and ethical penetration testing ONLY. **DO NOT** use this application to scan targets without explicit, prior written permission from the target domain's owner.
 Misuse of this tool can lead to severe legal consequences.